 Otherwise, if message.messageId is present, and theComponent.globalMessageStrings is present and contains a property whose name matches message.messageId, and if the multiformatMessageString that is the value of that property contains a text property (§3.12.2) (which it is required to do), use the value of that property.

 Otherwise, the string lookup procedure fails (which means that the SARIF log file is invalid).

+If the message object occurs as the value of result.message (§3.25.10), then messageId should be looked up first in theRule.messageStrings (§3.43.11), where theRule is a reportingDescriptor object (§3.43), an element of theComponent.rules (§3.18.21), which defines the rule that was violated by this result.
+If messageId is not found, only then should it be looked up in theComponent.globalMessageStrings as above.

+If the message object occurs as the value of notification.message (§3.51.5), then messageId should be looked up first in theNotification.messageStrings (§3.43.11), where theNotification is a reportingDescriptor object (§3.43), an element of theComponent.notifications (§3.18.22), which defines this notification.
+If messageId is not found, only then should it be looked up in theComponent.globalMessageStrings as above.

 text property

 A message object MAY contain a property named text whose value is a non-empty string containing a plain text message (§3.11.3).